Last updated: 05/6/2019

 When it comes to fighting against addiction, sometimes you must think outside the box.
 Traditional drug and alcohol rehab works for some, while medication-assisted treatment works for others.
 Some people go to meetings and others to church.

 One of the growing fields working to help people overcome their addiction is biofeedback therapy for anxiety.
-If you’re addicted and don’t know where to turn, call 800-654-0987 to get immediate help.

 What Is Biofeedback Therapy?